ocristian/java-box/lambdas-and-streams/README.md

 #####STREAMS

-### Lesson 2.1 - Introducion to Stream API
+### Lesson 2.1 - Introduction to Stream API
 see lesson 2.1 on [Youtube](https://youtu.be/IgQ7yTh5LJY)

-> bring funcional style to java
+> bring functional style to java
 >
-> exploit hardware parallelism - "explicit but unobstrusive"
+> exploit hardware parallelism - "explicit but unobtrusive"
 >
 > intention: replace loops for aggregate operations
 > > more concise, readable, composable operations, parallelizable